jss367/autotuneml/README.md

-# TabularML
+# AutoTuneML

 Automated machine learning for tabular data.

-It is recommended that you use https://github.com/jss367/dataclean before running this code.
+It is recommended that you use https://github.com/jss367/datacleanml before running this code.